 - For banana pudding, I like firm bananas that have no spots on the skins.

-- Finally, all joking aside, banana pudding is best eaten within a few hours of making it.
+- Finally, all joking aside, I recommend eating this within a few hours of making it.
 I don’t prefer it the next day after the bananas become mushy.

 - 8 ounces cream cheese room temperature